tyler-coleman/lyric-search/ReadMe.md

     vector of song class instances for the specific song, finding the given word in the song's vector of lyrics, and printing the previous 5 and next 5 words.

-6. Frankie helped me with some coding stuff
-    Worked with Mike Jacobson and Luke Machamer to come up with design.